 Additional Planning is Necessary When Children are Involved

 Trust and tax planning becomes even more important if there are children involved.
 If one partner dies without a Will in some states, the state intestacy law may not protect the surviving partner.
 Additionally, in many states, the partner will have no rights to administer their loved one’s estate or act as a guardian.

 Ignoring the issue not only leads to litigation, but a more expensive estate administration process and higher taxes.
 If you are in a same-sex relationship, it is very important to speak with a competent estate planning attorney in a jurisdiction near you to flush out all the issues that affect you.

-For more information on Estate Planning for Same Sex Couples, please visit my blog: Kevin A. Pollock BLAWG
+For more information on Estate Planning for LGBTQ community, please visit my blog: Kevin A. Pollock BLAWG